Miyukiichan/Command-Line-Args/README.md

 ## TODO

-- Re-document restructured registration
+- Re-document restructured registration as well as other features
-- Allow for parameter lists per option
+- Refactor repeated code with template functions